-Many of these factors, if not more, will allow an employer to maintain a zero-tolerance drug-free workplace policy, and terminate any applicants or employees who tests positive for marijuana.
-Even if or when, a valid prescription is provided.
+Many of these factors, if not more, will allow an employer to maintain a zero-tolerance drug-free workplace policy and terminate any applicants or employees who test positive for marijuana.
+Even if or when a valid prescription is provided.

 Some medical marijuana laws implicitly state that employers have no obligation to accommodate an applicant’s or employee’s use of medical marijuana.
 In fact, employers in most states are reserved the right to discharge applicants or employees who test positive for marijuana, even when a valid medical marijuana card is provided.

 This is due in large part to the United States establishing the Drug Free Workplace Act (DFWA) in 1988.
 The DFWA requires federal contractors, in particular, to prohibit the “unlawful… use of a controlled substance” by employees in the workplace.
 Many times this serves as a condition of employment upon signing employment papers.
 Federal guidelines also do not allow regulated employees, such as those in safety-sensitive positions, to use marijuana even if it is permitted by a valid prescription under state law.

 Some states do protect medical marijuana users through anti-discrimination laws or reasonable accommodations addressed at employers.
 The courts have clarified that a medical marijuana patient may still be protected under the ADA (Americans with Disabilities Act), if he or she has another condition that meets the ADA’s definition of a disability.